kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 #### 7. Is there a relationship between the bitterness of the beer and its alcoholic content?
 Draw a scatter plot.

-There is a positive correlation between ABV and IBU as shown in the regression trend line in the scatter plot below.
-As IBU increase ABV.
+There is a positive correlation between `ABV` and `IBU` as shown in the regression trend line in the scatter plot below. `IBU` increases with an increase in `ABV`.

     p <- ggplot(Brewery_and_Beer, aes(Brewery_and_Beer$IBU, Brewery_and_Beer$ABV))
     p + geom_point(colour = "red", na.rm=TRUE)+    geom_smooth(method=lm,   # Add linear regression line